aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Their experiment implemented the proposed service and interacted with it from a custom application deployed on a Nokia N95.
 Given the focus on minimising data sent and received from the device, the results vindicated their hypothesis.
 Unfortunately, the team declined to study response time results due to "severe fluctuations" that they attributed to an overcrowded network.
 They conclude, by extension not experiment, that smaller volumes of transmitted data would result in faster map interaction overall.

-Fowler and Peterson {\*Fowler:2012bn} built a custom iPhone application to test the performance of SOAP and ReST versions of a public transportation web service in Hamburg over a typical working day.
+Fowler, Hameseder and Peterson {\*Fowler:2012bn} built a custom iPhone application to test the performance of SOAP and ReST versions of a public transportation web service in Hamburg over a typical working day.
 They measured response time, data serialisation/deserialisation time and response size on the device itself and returned the results to their own web service.
 Simple and detailed messages of significantly different response size control whether response time is dependent upon message size.
 The results, as is common, are given as mean and standard deviation, descriptive statistics without discussion of error responses.

-Fowler and Peterson's methodology called for the mobile user to remain "fixed" while requesting and receiving the response, which we interpret as stationary.
+Fowler, Hameseder and Peterson's methodology called for the mobile user to remain "fixed" while requesting and receiving the response, which we interpret as stationary.
 This is contrary behaviour for mobile device use.
 There are countless situations in which a mobile user would be active and moving while concurrently requesting data from a web service.

 Provisioning web services from a mobile device faces similar network and device limitations as consuming a service from a mobile device.
 Nguyen, Jørstad and van Thanh {\*Nguyen:2008jt} explored web service performance on an emulated mobile device.
 While investigating the influence of varied simulated mobile network speeds, they concluded that testing on an actual device would provide ideal settings for their network simulation.
 Indeed, the subsequent experiment showed considerable differences between emulated and real network speed influence on web service performance.
 Even after modifying their simulated network speed to approximate real world network speed the difference is significant.